 Think of all the viruses you will spread when using your hands to cover your mouth while sneezing and coughing.
 That is why you should cover your mouth with a tissue or cough/sneeze on the inside of your sleeve or elbow.
 When using tissue, throw the tissue immediately in the bin instead of keeping it in your pockets.

 3. Don’t Touch Your Face

 Flu and cold virus spread through the eyes, nose, and mouth.
-The most common reason for getting infected is when an infected person touches the most used things like a doorknob, light switches, grocery trolley, and contact with these things.
+The most common reason for getting infected is when someone touches the most used things like a doorknob, light switches, or grocery trolley, and contact with these things.
 Don’t touch your face if you touch such things to avoid getting infected.

 4. Stay At Home When You’re Sick

 Flu viruses spread quickly in gatherings.
 Infected children should stay at home until they are fully recovered.
 As employers, allow your employees to avail leaves and limit contact with their coworkers.
 Help them maintain continuity of work by work-from-home options.

 5. Clean and Disinfect Surfaces and Shared Items

 An infected person can spread infection by touching anything.
 Viruses live on hard surfaces for 3- 8 hrs.
 Disinfect the most touched surfaces in your home and office to stop the spread of infection.
 These surfaces can be kitchen countertops, sinks, floors, tables, doorknobs, computer keyboards, cubicle desks, and mobile phones.
 Use antibacterial soap solutions and disinfectants to wash and spray infected items.
 At home, you can pass the clothes and utensils of a sick person separately.
 Please wash your hands after doing their laundry and cleaning their other infected items.